gethinode/docs/content/en/docs/0.9/configuration/layout.md

 ### Nav layout

 The nav layout shows a nav element where each tab pane represents a single item of the page bundle.
-The tab pane shows the **full content** (instead of the description) of the item.
+Remove the `description` from the page's frontmatter to display the full content instead of the description.
+The tab pane shows the content of the selected item.

 <div class="container-fluid text-center bg-light border rounded-3 bg-opacity-10 p-3">
     <div class="row g-3">